 Biology at Bates

-At the Bates Department of Biology, we are a vibrant group of teacher-scholars dedicated to instilling in our students a love of biology and respect for the natural world while working to develop a program that delivers an excellent and accessible STEM education.
+The Bates Department of Biology is a vibrant group of teacher-scholars dedicated to instilling in our students a love of biology and respect for the natural world while working to develop a program that delivers an excellent and accessible STEM education.

 Our curriculum covers the breadth of biology while enabling students to specialize in their upper-level electives.
 Through authentic, inquiry-driven research courses, capstone projects, and classes geared to learning a specific skill — including field botany, marine genomics, and more — students gain hands-on experience and receive personalized mentorship.